Accenture/kx.as.code/docs/README.md

 We are happy to receive contributions, ideas and dare I say it, bug fixes or suggestions on how to do things better!
 We never stop learning! :nerd_face:

-For more details on how you can contribute to the project, checkout the [CONTRIBUTE.md](./Development/Contribution-Guidelines.md) file.
+For more details on how you can contribute to the project, checkout the [Contribution Guidelines](./Development/Contribution-Guidelines.md).